-Before getting into my guide on how to make moss graffiti, let’s talk about the impact of paint in the graffiti world.
+Before getting into our guide on how to make moss graffiti, let’s talk about the impact of paint in the graffiti world.
 Obviously paint is not the most environmentally friendly medium for artistic expression.
 A significant number of these products contain substances that may be harmful to the environment such as lead, cadmium, formaldehyde, CFCs in paint spray, and many other similarly toxic substances.
 An alternative to using paint is to use moss instead.
 This medium is not only ecologically sound but also grows with time.

 Choosing The Right Spot